2022 Georgia State Panthers football team

 The 2022 Georgia State Panthers football team represented Georgia State University as a member of the Sun Belt Conference during the 2022 NCAA Division I FBS football season.
 The Panthers were led by sixth-year head coach Shawn Elliott and played their home games at Center Parc Stadium in Atlanta.

-Previous season

-The Panthers finished the 2021 season with an 8–5 overall record and 6–2 in Sun Belt play.
-The Panthers won the 2021 Camellia Bowl 51–20 over Ball State.

 Preseason

 Media poll

 The Sun Belt media days were held on July 25 and July 26.
 The Panthers were predicted to finish in third place in the Sun Belt's East Division.
 Georgia State also received 1-of-14 first place votes.